 Continuous Positive Airway Pressure (CPAP) machines are one of the best ways to prevent airway collapse associated with sleep apnea.
-Available from sleep specialists, Dennis Keller, MD, and Madhu Gundavaram, MD, and Amanda Law, CNP at Northwest Pulmonary and Sleep Medicine, a CPAP machine can help you get the sleep you need to feel rested and alert every morning.
-Located in Algonquin, Illinois, the team evaluates your sleep apnea symptoms and helps you find the best, most comfortable CPAP machine for your needs.
-To schedule a visit, call or book online today.
+We offer a CPAP Clinic just for our patients!
+If indicated, our team at Northwest Pulmonary and Sleep Medicine, can get you started on a CPAP machine can help you get the sleep you need to feel rested and alert every morning.
+Located in Algonquin, Illinois, the team evaluates your sleep apnea symptoms and helps you find the best, most comfortable CPAP equipment for your needs.
+We offer a comprehensive CPAP clinic staffed by specialized respiratory therapists, sleep techs, and CPAP techs to evaluate how well your treatment is working as well as help meet all your CPAP needs To schedule a visit, call or book online today.

 Continuous Positive Airway Pressure (CPAP) machines are the most common type of medical device for pulmonary therapy that can be used while you’re sleeping.
 A CPAP machine sends continuous airflow through your mouth into your lungs while you sleep so you can avoid spontaneous pauses in breathing associated with sleep apnea.

 With advances in technology, CPAP machines have become smaller and easier to use so you can enjoy more restful sleep without the worry of sleep apnea causing you to stop breathing.
 The benefits of CPAP machines for sleep apnea include:

 Many small, portable CPAP machines are available for travel as well, so you can continue your therapy away from home without the hassle of transporting a large, bulky machine.

 CPAP devices have a number of components that connect to the body of the device to allow access to consistent air flow while you sleep.
 The components of a CPAP device include: